The Silkworm: Not a ReviewFebruary 01, 2017

 I wrote most of this short piece a year ago, and it only took me a year to post it.
 Ironically, it's about a book that took me a year to finish.

 This is not a review.
 This is nothing more than a man writes out his nostalgia.

 I first opened Robert Galbraith1’s The Silkworm last September, and it took me nearly a year to finish.
 During the time I had read many other books.
 The Silkworm, on the other hand, progressed but slowly.
 As a result, this thick book moved with me from one coast of the continent to the other.
 Almost like an old friend, it was always there for me.
 I remember when I was in elementary school, finding a good book to read was the happiest thing for me.
 Knowing there was a good book awaiting at home filled me with an excitement which I couldn't contain.
-I felt a big loss every time I finished a book.
+I felt a big void every time I finished a book.
 Kind of like breaking up I guess.
 I haven't had a similar feeling for so long, and I miss it a ton.
 If this is the price of growing up then it's too much a price if I had a say.

 - Aka J. K. Rowling.↩